rcos/rcos-handbook/docs/grading/presentations.md

 Each project group is required to give a final presentation at the end of the semester.
 Typically the last 4 RCOS meetings are dedicated to project presentations.
 Presentations should be well prepared and rehearsed in the presence of a Mentor for feedback.
 Final Presentations factor into your RCOS grade.
 See the categories below for what is required and the grading weight of each category.

-?> We know that presentations can be stressful.
+We know that presentations can be stressful.
 RCOS presentations are meant to be fun and informational.
 Don't worry too much about them.
-Follow the guidelines below and you'll be great!
+Follow the guidelines below and you'll do well!

 ### Effectiveness of Presentation (30%)

 Ensure your presentation is well-rehearsed, concise, and not too long.
 Your should give your audience an organized idea of what happened (good/bad/unexpected) in the semester.
 You should aim for **10 minutes**.
+We are looking for sparkle here - have fun with it!

 ### Title (10%)